wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 **Testimonials**

-* Top 10 plugins of 2011 - TheProgrammingBlog

 * The process to install this wonderfull plugin was fast and simple thanks to your tutorial movie.
 The plugin works great.
 I rated it with 6 stars, only because the plugin really earns it! keep up the good work and you make many people happy!
 Thanks again! - Rien

 * Thank you for creating such a wonderful service, it has clearly saved the day.